matsui528/nanopq/docs/source/tutorial.rst

     print(X_reconstructed[:3])

-I/O by pickling
+I/O by Pickling
 ------------------

 A PQ instance can be pickled.
-Note that PQ-codes can be pickled as well because they are just a numpy array.
+Note that PQ codes can be pickled as well because they are just numpy arrays.

 .. code-block:: python